AlexLeiba/weather-forecast/README.md

-# Weather-forecast with netlify link
+# Weather-forecast with netlify link. developed in 2021

 ## Demo : https://alex-weather-forecast.netlify.app/
 ## What does the application contain: